cabforum/smime/SBR.md

 #### 7.1.2.3 Subscriber Certificates

-a. `certificatePolicies` (required)
+a. `certificatePolicies` (MUST be present)

    This extension MUST be present and SHOULD NOT be marked critical.
 It must include only one of the permitted `policyIdentifiers` in [Section 7.1.6.1](#7161-reserved-certificate-policy-identifiers).

-   If the value of this extension includes a `PolicyInformation` which contains a qualifier of type `id-qt-cps` (OID: 1.3.6.1.5.5.7.2.1), then the value of the qualifier MUST be a HTTP or HTTPS URL for the Issuing CA's CP and/or CPS, Relying Party Agreement, or other pointer to online policy information provided by the Issuing CA.
+   If the value of this extension includes a `PolicyInformation` which contains a qualifier of type `id-qt-cps` (OID: 1.3.6.1.5.5.7.2.1), then the value of the qualifier MUST be a HTTP or HTTPS URL for the Issuing CA's CP and/or CPS, Relying Party Agreement, or other pointer to online policy information provided by the Issuing CA.  If a qualifier of type `id-qt-unotice` (OID: 1.3.6.1.5.5.7.2.2) is included, then it MUST contain `explicitText` and MUST NOT contain `noticeRef`.

-b. `cRLDistributionPoints` (required)
+b. `cRLDistributionPoints` (MUST be present)

    This extension MUST be present and SHOULD NOT be marked critical.
 It SHALL contain at least one `distributionPoint` whose `fullName` value includes a GeneralName of type `uniformResourceIdentifier` that includes a HTTP URI where the issuing CA's CRL can be retrieved.

    For Legacy profiles only, following additional publicly accessible `fullName` LDAP, FTP, or HTTP URIs MAY be specified.

-c. `authorityInformationAccess` (required)
+c. `authorityInformationAccess` (MUST be present)

    This extension MUST be present.
 It MUST NOT be marked critical, and it MUST contain at least one `accessMethod` value of type `id-ad-ocsp` that specifies the HTTP URI of the issuing CA's OCSP responder.
 Additional `id-ad-ocsp` LDAP, FTP, or HTTP URIs MAY be specified.
 It SHOULD contain at least one `accessMethod` value of type `id-ad-caIssuers` that specifies the HTTP URI of the issuing CA's Certificate.
 Additional `id-ad-caIssuers` LDAP, FTP, or HTTP URIs MAY be specified.